 What happens when your HPA axis becomes dysregulated?

-Both high cortisol levels and abnormally low levels of cortisol impact the HPA axis.
+Both high and abnormally low levels of cortisol impact the HPA axis.
 In order to adequately deal with stress, this axis should be functioning properly.
-But it can become dysregulated in two ways — by being either overstimulated or understimulated.
-And each come,with a wide range of undesirable health conditions.
+If it’s overstimulated or understimulated, it will become dysregulated – and both extremes lead to a wide range of undesirable health conditions.

 An overactive HPA axis can lead to both physical and psychological problems.
 People with chronically high cortisol levels may have a suppressed immune response which makes them more vulnerable to infection.
 Research has shown that high cortisol has been linked to obesity, cardiovascular disease, and type 2 diabetes, negative impacts on cognition and memory, and mood disorders.
 Other conditions related to hyperactivity in the HPA axis include anorexia nervosa, obsessive compulsive disorder, panic disorders, alcoholism, and hyperthyroidism.

 As you can see, there are a lot of good reasons to keep your HPA axis functioning optimally.
-And the good news is, there are some easy ways within your control to do so.
+And the good news is, there are some simple things you can do to make sure this axis is healthy.
 It’s all about reducing stressors through lifestyle choices.

 Tips for Reducing Stress and Keeping Your HPA Axis Calm